 Probably one of Vietnam’s most beautiful mainland beaches, a visit to Cua Dai is one of the best things to do in Hoi An.
 The beach is wide, the sand is white and the water clear.
-It’s the perfect Hoi An attraction to relax after a day of exploring the old town.
+It’s the perfect place to relax after a day of exploring the old town.

 Hoi An Riverside is the place where the new meets the old.
 A stroll along the river will allow you to witness the traditional lifestyle mixed with modernity.
-In the morning you can go to the wet market, during the full moon, you can see the thousands of lanterns lighted up, and you can sample some local food any time of the day.
+In the morning you can go to the wet market, and at night, during the full moon, you can see the thousands of lanterns lighted up, while you can sample some local food any time of the day.

 Among the top Hoi An attractions is, of course, the old town.
 The ticket allows you to visit five places, if you want to visit more than five, you’ll have to buy another one.
 Everything can be visited on foot and you can either go on your own or join a walking tour.

-- Ancient houses: Trần Family’s Chapel, Old House of Đức An, Nguyễn Tường Family’s Chapel, Old House of Phùng Hưng, Old House of Quân Thắng
+- Ancient houses: Trần Family’s Chapel, Old House of Đức An, Nguyễn Tường Family’s Chapel, Old House of Phùng Hưng, Old House of Quân Thắng, Tan Ky Old House.

 - Museums: Hoi An Museum, Museum of Trade Ceramics, Museum of Folklore, Museum of Sa Huỳnh Culture.